 Analytics is an excellent place to start; you’re going to need some good tracking software.
 If you’ve got an e-commerce site, I doubt Google analytics is the right package for you.
 On the other hand, if your website has relatively few pages, then GA is probably fine.

 I think it’s always a good idea to remove the choice options one by one, leaving the site for a couple of weeks and then reviewing the website statistics to see what effect you’ve had.

 Often there isn’t much difference to scream and shout about.
 I used to work for a large hosting company, and their standard webpage was laid out in a particular fashion with body text including a call to action and some request a quote button at the top.

 They were effective but could be better.
 Whilst reviewing the site, I found that one page on the site had a conversion rate that was about five times greater than the other pages.

 This page had a simple table that compared three variations of the same product.
 By replicating this formula on every page, we increased the conversion rate by 300%.

 When we tried to increase the number of options from 3 to 5, we saw a drop in the number of conversions.
 The conclusion is that there was too much choice and the visitor no longer knew what to do.

 Displaying the options

-The key to really effective website design is simplicity and make sure you know from the start what action you want your visitors to take and give them the opportunity to ke it by giving them the perception of choice without too much actual choice.
+The key to really effective website design is simple, and make sure you know from the start what action you want your visitors to take and allow them to keep it by giving them the perception of choice without too much natural choice.